-- 'Headlines'/successes or causes for celebration.
-Where parishes are linked within a multi-parish benefice, the distinctiveness of each parish briefly appears. - The Vision the church/es has/have been working towards - Strengths & 'weaknesses'.
-There are a number of tools a parish can use to help them understand themselves better, eg standard SWOT type exercise, Healthy Churches or the 'Angel of the Church' exercise.
+• 'Headlines'/successes or causes for celebration.
+Where parishes are linked within a multi-parish benefice, the distinctiveness of each parish briefly appears.

-1 Bishop's statement
+&lt;sup>1 Bishop's statement

-If requested by the PCC under Section 11 (1) (e) of the Patronage (Benefices) Measure 1986, the bishop produces 'a statement in writing describing in relation to the benefice the needs of the diocese and the wider interests of the Church'.
+If requested by the PCC under Section 11 (1) (e) of the Patronage (Benefices) Measure 1986, the bishop produces 'a statement in writing ...... describing in relation to the benefice the needs of the diocese and the wider interests of the Church'.